Special thanks to:

 "Yes, yes," he said absent-mindedly, "Not in the manner you're thinking of.
-Let me fix you."
+Let me mend your heart."

 I had the sudden mental image of him fumbling with superglue and the shattered pieces of my heart.
 "Very funny," I snapped.

 "Mmm.
 You can stay and conveniently provide me with blood, and I can help you through this ordeal.
-Then you can leave, all the better off, and I'll be better off too because you'll be indebted to owe me blood the next time I can't find a willing soul.
+Then you can leave, and we'll both be better-off.
+You'll be happier, and I'll be happier too, since you'll be indebted to give me blood the next time I can't find a willing soul.
 Wonderful."
 He smiled a glazed smile to himself.